pkonkle213/phillipkonkle-c-sharp-material/module-3/13_Routing/lecture-student/tasks.md

 Stuff to do:

 - [ ] Review the existing code
-- [ ] Pull the buttons into a separate component
-- [ ] Quiz
+- [ ] Add an "Unfavorite" button

 - [ ] Introduce Index.js, Routes, and Views
 - [ ] Introduce RouterView
 - [ ] Introduce RouterLink
-- [ ] Add a Review Table Page
+- [ ] Add a Review Table Page that has the filter control and a table of reviews

 - [ ] Add an Add Review Page

 - [ ] Talk about $router / $route
 - [ ] Talk about $router.push
+- [ ] Add a Review Details Page
+- [ ] Link to Review Details Page, use a hardcoded review ID

+- [ ] Talk about Dynamic Routes
+- [ ] Include ID in route
+- [ ] Get ID from Route

 - [ ] Talk History Mode
-- [ ] Talk about Dynamic Routes
-- [ ] Add a Review Details Page
-- [ ] Link to the Review Details Page, talk router params
 - [ ] created()
 - [ ] Talk Lifecycle Events